What’s A Good Harissa Substitute?

 The delicious Tunisian chili paste harissa has become a go-to for spicy recipes, but it’s not always something many have in their pantries or even their local stores.
 So what do you do when your recipe calls for harissa and you have none to work with?
 What’s a good harissa substitute that you can pick up easily or that you may even have right at home?
 Which will get you closest to the actual flavor?
 Let’s lay out your options.

 There are many varieties of chili pastes on the market that offer a similar heat profile and consistency to harissa.
-Where they tend to falter as an alternative to harissa is in the exact flavor.
+Where they falter as an alternative to harissa is in the flavor.
 Harissa is well-spiced with layers of cumin, coriander, and caraway seeds along with other ingredients (like mint) depending on the recipe.
 Other chili pastes can go in an entirely different direction.
-Gochujang for instance has a sweet fermented flavor similar to miso – a far cry from harissa’s flavor.
+Gochujang, for instance, has a sweet fermented flavor similar to miso — a far cry from harissa’s flavor.

 So we recommend the chili paste with the simplest ingredient list you can find.
-Sambal oelek is perfect as a substitute since its solely chilies with a small amount of vinegar, water, and salt.
+Sambal oelek is perfect as a substitute since it’s simply chilies with a small amount of vinegar, water, and salt.
 It’s very neutral compared to harissa, so your recipe may not have the same spiced nuance.

 But if you dive into your own spice rack, you can layer in at least some of the harissa experience.
 Add cumin, coriander, and caraway to sambal oelek (1/2 teaspoon per cup to start) until you reach the flavor profile you prefer.
 You can pick up sambal oelek in many well-stocked supermarkets, or try your hand at making your own.